lilytakahari/ZombieDash/README.md

 ## UCLA CS 32 Winter 2019 Project 3 - Zombie Dash

 Play as Penelope Dolittle and maneuver through an abandoned building, annihilating zombies and saving helpless citizens along the way.
-My implementation of what was required in the spec is contained in the `Actor.h, Actor.cpp, StudentWorld.h`, and `StudentWorld.cpp` files; I cannot say whether my implementation is free of bugs.
+My implementation of what was required in the spec is contained in the `Actor.h, Actor.cpp, StudentWorld.h`, and `StudentWorld.cpp` files; I cannot say for sure whether or not my implementation is free of bugs.

 ### How to Play